Viewable With ANY Browser

 Connections to the Internet are generally rated in terms of bits per second.
 At one time, modems could handle data at 9,600 bits per second (9.6 Kbps, where the K indicates kilo, the Greek prefix for thousand).
 With eight bits in a one-character byte, a 9.6 Kbps modem could handle 1.2 KBps (using b for bit and B for byte).
 When the only data being sent were brief computer commands and the only data received were one or two lines of computational results, this was sufficient.

-I use a cable modem with minimal speed.
-A recent test shows that "minimal" means 1.4 Mbps for downloading and 360 Kbps for uploading.
-Often, I cannot get those speeds, again because of limitations on the servers with which I am communicating.
-On the other hand, 1.4 Mbps is not even considered broadband in some nations, where 50 Mbps is common at prices charged in the U.S. for 1.4 Mbps.
+I use a cable modem with about 100 Mbps (M indicates mega, the prefix for million) for downloading and 10 Mbps for uploading.
+Often, however, I cannot get those speeds, again because of limitations on the servers with which I am communicating.
+As noted below, "Internet distance" also affects speed.

 Yes, we all seem to want faster downloading.
+(Verizon — when it was still GTE — advertised instant downloading; but that is impossible.)
 But there is a limit, and the speed of your Internet connection is not the only constraint.
-You also need a fast processor on your PC to handle the flood of bits, a large memory to hold them, and a fast hard drive for the excess when a very large Web page exceeds memory.
+You also need a fast modem and router to deliver the flood of bits, a fast processor on your PC to handle that flood, a large memory to hold them, and a fast hard drive for the excess when a very large Web page exceeds memory.
 You have all that?
 It still is not enough, but it is all you can do.

-One other consideration before adapting to a faster Internet connection: Some faster connections are permanent (not dial-up) with fixed IP addresses.
+One other consideration before adapting to a faster Internet connection: Most faster connections are permanent (not dial-up) with fixed IP addresses.
 While a permanent connection means you avoid the effort and delay of connecting through a dial-up modem, it also means that you need a good firewall (software that creates a barrier against outsiders from accessing your computer) to protect you from hackers.
 Also, a fixed IP address gives snoops (including advertisers) the ability to trace your Web-surfing activities back to your specific computer; that is, your ability to maintain privacy while Web-surfing is impaired.
-My own cable modem connection has an IP address that remains fixed until I go through an involved procedure to change it.
+My own cable modem connection has an IP address that remains fixed.

 Internet distance significantly affects speed.
 UCLA is only 30 miles from my house.
 However, I discovered that I could obtain a faster response from a server in Sunnyvale, California (more than 300 miles away), than from a server performing the same function located at UCLA.
 The two servers operated at about the same speed.
 However, a trace of the route taken by data between my PC and those servers showed that messages — from me requesting data and from them replying — traveled through twice as many routers and intermediate servers for UCLA than for Sunnyvale.
 In terms of Internet distance, Sunnyvale was half the distance to my PC than was UCLA although the former was more than 10 times the physical distance.
 Some very popular Web sites have mirror sites, copies that are available in order to reduce the traffic to the main site.
 Selecting the closest mirror site — in terms of Internet distance — can result in a noticeable improvement in performance.